 Western General Hospital, Edinburgh

 Edinburgh scored top in the UK in a 2015 survey for quality of life.
 The clinical oncology training programme has 11 trainees and the programme consistently scores high marks in the trainee surveys.
-There is a close knit team of 20 clinical oncology consultants who consistently prioritise training and teaching and there is an established teaching programme for registrars.
+In 2019 we had the joint highest number of “green flags” which indicate significantly above average feedback in that section.
+There is a close knit team of 26 clinical oncology consultants who consistently prioritise training and teaching and there is an established teaching programme for registrars.

 Audit, Quality Improvement projects and research are encouraged during training.
 Flexible training is fully supported and trainees often undertake overseas fellowships with recent applicants spending a year in Canada, Australia and New Zealand.